bookingactivities/booking-activities/readme.txt

 = 1.15.6 =
 * Dev - Compare datetimes directly instead of using mySQL UNIX_TIMESTAMP and CONVERT_TZ functions
+* Dev - Calendar dates are no longer restricted between 1970-01-01 and 2037-12-31
+* Dev - Allow half-bounded intervals when retrieving events and groups

 = 1.15.5 - 2022/11/24 =
 * Tweak - Remove useless checkbox column in list tables and standardize CSS